PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 ### How PrestaShop maintainers handle this type of BC break

-We almost never remove dependencies except the case where it contains a security issue.
+We almost never remove dependencies except the case where it contains a security vulnerability.

 When we need to upgrade a dependency, we try to upgrade it to a version offering backward compatibility, following SemVer guidelines.
-We read the Changelog to find possible BC breaks.
+We read the Changelog to find possible BC breaks and, if we find some, we inform users.

 If the dependency requires an update (example: if there is a known vulnerability embedded) and the upgrade introduces BC breaks, we sometimes decide to maintain ourselves the dependency in order to provide the security _and_ the backward compatibility.
 But this is a huge maintenance cost.

-Recently bypassed this rule of ourselves for tinyMCE: we upgraded tinyMCE [from 4.0.16 to 4.9.8](https://github.com/PrestaShop/PrestaShop/pull/17651) although this is a not backward compatible change.
+Recently we bypassed this rule of ourselves for tinyMCE: we upgraded tinyMCE [from 4.0.16 to 4.9.8](https://github.com/PrestaShop/PrestaShop/pull/17651) although this is a not backward compatible change.
 This was however necessary because some huge bug fixes in recent versions were needed for PrestaShop.

 ### Compatibility drop

 Sometimes, upgrading a dependency also brings in a new type of BC break: compatibility drop.

-For example if you use the version 1.0.1 of a library which is compatible with php5.6 to php7.2 ; and if the version 2.0.4 of this library is only compatible with php 7.1 to php 7.3, then the upgrade introduced a "compatibility drop" BC break that makes the software not fully compatible with php5.6 anymore !
+For example if you use the version 1.0.1 of a library which is compatible with php5.6 to php7.2 ; and if the version 2.0.4 of this library is only compatible with php 7.1 to php 7.3, then upgrading from v1.0.1 to v2.0.4 introduces a "compatibility drop" BC break: after the update, the software is not fully compatible with php5.6 anymore !

 We actually [had this exact usecase](https://build.prestashop.com/news/announcing-end-of-support-for-obsolete-php-versions/) recently and had to make the decision of which php versions to drop.

 ## Templating BC break